janoPig/HROCH/docs/HROCH.md

 # PHCRegressor

-Symbolic Regressor based parallel hill climbing algorithm with late acceptance.
+Symbolic Regressor based on parallel hill climbing algorithm.
 Unlike genetic programming, no crossover operation is performed.
 Thus, each individual is independent of the others.
-Several techniques avoid getting stuck in the local minimum.
-Parallelism.
-More parallel runs means a better chance of reaching the global minimum, even if it means a slower run.
-Late acceptance, which allows for some degradation steps.
-Mutation in 3 steps.
-Each individual is mutated multiple times during an iteration, regardless of its fitness value, allowing some hurdles to be skipped.

 ---

 ## __Parameters__